Source2ZE/CS2Fixes/README.md

+# Rampbug Fix
+The fix isn't perfect. rampbugs will continue to happen, especially on poorly ported maps.
+The fix may cause stutters when preventing a rampbug, especially on high ping.

 # CS2Fixes

 CS2Fixes is a Metamod plugin with fixes and features aimed but not limited to zombie escape.
 This project also serves as a good example and help for source2mod and other developers.